7 Rules for Creating Gorgeous UI — Part 2 (Updated for 2019)

 And, in the spirit of this section, the title “Steal Like an Artist” was lifted from an eponymous book that I have not read, mostly because the title seems to sum up anything that the pages might contain.

 I wrote this because I would’ve loved to see this a short time ago.
 I hope it helps you.
 If you’re a UX designer, do a nice mockup after you’ve sketched the wireframes.
 If you’re a dev, take your next side project and make it look good.
 I don’t want UI to seem like it takes magical art school skills to do decently.
-Just observation, imitation, and telling your friends what works.
+Just observation, imitation, and recording what works.

 Anyhow, this is just what I’ve learned so far, and I am always a beginner.